radov02/Waymo-GNN/README.md

 **Polyline Subgraph Network:** Each agent trajectory and map feature is encoded independently as a polyline using MLP layers.
 This captures local structure within each polyline.

-**Global Interaction Graph:** After polyline encoding, a global attention-based graph aggregates interactions between all polylines (agents and map features) to capture scene-level context.
+**Global Interaction Graph:** After polyline encoding, a global attention-based graph (8 attention heads) aggregates interactions between all polylines (agents and map features) to capture scene-level context.

-**Direct Multi-step Prediction:** Unlike GCN/GAT which predict one step and require autoregressive fine-tuning, VectorNet predicts the FULL future trajectory (50 timesteps, 5.0s) in a single forward pass.
+**Direct Multi-step Prediction:** Unlike GCN/GAT which predict one step and require autoregressive fine-tuning, VectorNet predicts the FULL future trajectory (50 timesteps, 5.0s) in a single forward pass using 10 timesteps (1.0s) of history.
 This avoids error accumulation from autoregressive rollout.

-**Node Completion Task:** VectorNet includes an auxiliary self-supervised task where random nodes are masked (similar to BERT) and reconstructed, improving context understanding.
+**Node Completion Task:** VectorNet includes an optional auxiliary self-supervised task where random nodes are masked (similar to BERT) and reconstructed, improving context understanding.
+Disabled by default.

 **Key Advantages:**
 - No autoregressive fine-tuning needed: Direct multi-step prediction avoids compounding errors.